-"As the moon passes through the four phases of its cycle, more light is reflected by the moon; at its fullest, making a good night's sleep can be challenging, explains psychologist and sleep scientist Theresa Schnorbach, who's the resident Sleep Expert at Emma (opens in new tab).
+We also spoke to sleep scientist Theresa Schnorbach, who expands further: "As the moon passes through the four phases of its cycle, more light is reflected by the moon; at its fullest, making a good night's sleep can be challenging," she says.
 "The difficulty comes from the fact that levels of light from the moon are brightest when it is at the full stage of its cycle.
 It is this bright, blue-toned light that impedes melatonin production, a hormone that signals to our body that it's time to sleep, and increases levels of cortisol, also known as a 'stress hormone', which keeps you awake."

 The theory has some flaws, though.
 For instance, it's irrelevant if the weather is cloudy.
 Many studies – like this 2015 one – take place in a sleep lab with no windows.
 If you're in a city, artificial light will be much more prevalent than moonlight, too.

-How to sleep better on a full moon
+How to sleep better when there's a full moon

 Whatever the cause, if you're concerned about your sleep quality in the run up to the new moon, here are some steps you can take to help improve your sleep quality.